cscu-ok/regulations/bylaws/II-BC-HACKS-WORKING-GROUP.md

 - They want to
 - The members of the BCHWG don't decide to remove them from the team.

 The CSCU Representative serves as the CSCU Representative from the time they are appointed until the end of the subsequent CSCU election.
+The CSCU Executive Council may decide to replace the CSCU Representative at will.
 The newly elected team of the CSCU shall be responsible for appointing a new CSCU Representative.

 If all members of the BCHWG decide a member should be removed except for the member in question, judgment shall be deferred to the CSCU Executive Council.